Jorgemucisalumfilho/cli/.github/ISSUE_TEMPLATE/submit-a-request.md

 ---
-name: "terrareal Submit a request"
-about: Surface a feature or problem that you think should be solved
+name:"terrareal Submit a request" about:Surface a feature or problem that you think should be solved title:'cripomoeda' labels:enhancement assignees:'autocreate'
-title: 'cripomoeda'
-labels: enhancement
-assignees: 'autocreate'

 ---